Phase inspection reports

 The builder's summary

-- Comments are summarized and numbered to resemble a builder's inspector's report.
+- PDF version has comments summarized and numbered to resemble a city inspection report.

-- Page references and report sections are listed.
+- Page references and report sections are listed and linked.

 - Summary located at the beginning of the report for builder's convenience